-Philosophical repercussions While the preceding analysis may seem just technical, well-known positions based on non-standard logics may come under pressure by an explicit-style reanalysis.
-In particular, existence of different consequence relations on a par has led to the thesis of Logical Pluralism, a view that logic should acknowledge competing views on the nature of logical consequence, and perhaps also other core notions of the field, [8].
+Philosophical repercussions While the preceding analysis may seem mainly technical, well-known positions based on non-standard logics come under pressure by an explicit-style reanalysis.
+Existence of different consequence relations on a par has led to the thesis of Logical Pluralism, a view that logic should acknowledge competing views on the nature of logical consequence, and perhaps also other core notions of the field, [10].
 But in our view, this grand conclusion depends on taking the implicit methodology for granted.
-On a dynamic explicit re-analysis as presented here, the competition between consequence relations disappears, and we get compatible extensions of classical logic without any commitment to competition.
+On a dynamic explicit reanalysis as presented here, the competition between consequence relations disappears, and we get compatible extensions of classical logic without any commitment to competition.
 The second view need not be superior to the first, but its very existence undermines strong conclusions arising from looking at consequence in only one stance.
+17